pyminihack/pyhack-manual/pyhack-camp-manual_en.md

 ## Last Day

 - 8:00, Breakfast
-- ca. 10:30, Checkout
+- ca. 10:30, Checkout (payment)
-- Leave as you like
+- Leave as you like.
 - ca. 12:30, Lunch (optional, with extra fee)
-- ca. 14:00, Leave the pension no later than this time
+- ca. 14:00, Leave the pension no later than this time.

 # Pick-up & Drop-off